Snapp-Org/deploypro-docs/docs/aws/2-connect-aws-on-deploypro.md

   Here are some points you should consider right now:
     - We recommend you to write the server name in camelCase, snake_case, kebab-case or PascalCase.
-    - The Operating System that has been running is Ubuntu.
-CentOS 7 is on the development.
+    - The Operating System that has been running is Ubuntu. **CentOS 7 is coming soon**.
       > Don't worry, you will not need to operate or set up anything about the Operating System in the future.
 You just need to select the operating system you used to use.
 DeployPRO will take care of the rest for YOU!
     - Find the best practice of the specification.

     <br />

 3. Review your Server before you click `Create Server`.
-   👉 Click [here](https://comingsoon) If you like to know our recomendation about the sepcification that will needed for an application.
   ![DeployPRO - Review Server](https://github.com/app-generator/deploypro-docs/assets/46531367/47ffdc27-3d86-43ce-938f-8d130c5d0115)
   <br />